NathanielHotchkiss/NathanielHotchkiss/README.md

 #### Current Goals:

 - [x] Graduate from Thinkful
-- [ ] Cleanup previous projects and assignments
 - [ ] Deploy previous projects
 - [ ] Read a few coding books (open to suggestions!)
 - [ ] Land an awesome full-stack job!
-- [x] Begin working on a few personal projects that I have planned
+- [x] Begin working on a few personal projects
-- [ ] Complete some Udemy coding courses I've purchased
-- [ ] Learn Java

 ---